qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 ```python
 edges = [edge for edge, freq in edges.items() if freq > 6]
 ```
 This seems to run against the idea of selecting 5-grams in the first place.
-If the whole point is to pick n so that shared n-grams are meaningful, shouldn't n be set higher to _avoid_ having to group documents with multiple n-gram occurences?
+If the whole point is to pick n so that shared n-grams are meaningful, shouldn't n be set higher to _avoid_ having to group documents with multiple n-gram occurrences?
 Well, first off, the decision is completely arbitrary.
-I choose to set n on the low side to capture as much as possible besides which ever two or three word phrases that I repeat because they fit in my style.
+I choose to set n on the low side to capture as much as possible besides whichever two or three-word phrases that I repeat because they fit in my style.
 Also, in some essays, I only copied single sentences or sentence fragments, which I consider to qualify as a shared substring but not a shared response.
 To me, low n values with a secondary filtering step for the graph itself seems like a better choice in the context of the entire project - phrase similarity is important for the adjusted word count, but overall essay similarity is important for the graph.

 I did experiment with varying n, and the only significant effect besides changing the necessity of the graph filter was in the adjusted word counts.
 For example, at n = 8, the total adjusted word count jumps from about 7,000 to 7,200.
 This makes sense: if shared phrases are required to be longer, less of them will be identified and so the measurement of unique words will increase.
 Overall, there is no point in attributing more than one or two significant figures to that measurement because it depends so highly on your choice of n.

 ## Conclusion
 My two main goals for this project were to calculate an adjusted word count that accounts for essay reuse and to programmatically identify prompts that I was able to answer with the same essay.
 My total adjusted word count is equal to approximately 7,000 words, and two main groups of prompts were identified: "describe an extracurricular" and "explain your academic experience and goals as a student" - QED.
 These groups are extremely specific to me as a student, but I hope the results could help give insight into the process of applying to college, especially with respect to what colleges are actually asking for from their students.

 If you are interested in hearing more about my experience addressing these prompts, check out [Part 2](!!!), where I'll talk about my approach to writing these essays and give tips based on this information.
-It will be much less technical, and geared towards students preparing their own applications.
+It will be much less technical and geared towards students preparing their own applications.
 I wish you all good luck!

 Lastly, as I write this, almost all my applications are still in circulation, so as I wish you all luck I hope you can all reciprocate.
 I am nervous and excited about hearing the results.